 Rees is a former Ohio Assistant Attorney General, and represented Ohio EPA and the Ohio Department of Natural Resources (ODNR) Division of Oil and Gas Resources Management.
 In that role, he served as the lead environmental counsel in the state’s challenges to rulemaking addressing the definition of “waters of the United States” under the Clean Water Act.

-Rees has been recognized as an Ohio Super Lawyers “Rising Star,” an honor given to the top 2.5% of Ohio lawyers age 40 and under.
+Rees has been recognized in Ohio Super Lawyers "Rising Stars," an honor given to the top 2.5% of Ohio lawyers age 40 and under, and in Best Lawyers “Ones to Watch.”
 In law school, Rees competed on the National Moot Court team, which placed first in its region, and he received the Regional Best Oral Advocate Award and George R. Beneman Award for Outstanding Performance in the Moot Court Program.
 He also served as a judicial extern to Chief Judge Edmund A. Sargus, Jr. in the US District Court for the Southern District of Ohio.

 Rees is also the former chair of the Columbus Bar Association's Environmental Law Committee and is a member of the Ohio Manufacturers Association, the National Association of Clean Water Agencies, the Ohio State Bar Association and the Columbus Bar Association.